View allAll Photos Tagged GeometricShape

 Please do not use this photo without my permission.

-Chunks of thawing ice mix with mirrored reflections from the Marina City towers in the main Branch of the Chicago River.
+Thawing ice chunks mix with mirrored reflections of the Marina City towers in the Main Branch of the Chicago River in Chicago, Illinois.

 Nikon D7500, Sigma 18-300, ISO 400, f/9.0, 18mm, 1/100s